Feri55rrrrrrrr/web.evanchen.cc/input/mentors.md

   classes, by teaching classified ideas, you will achieve proper mastery in problem-solving and in more advanced levels, you will also learn how to create new ideas!

+  ## {{ hl("farzad", "Farzad Rashidi") }}
+- Contact: $\text{farzadmatholympiad}@\text{gmail}{.}\text{com}$
+- Open to both 1:1 and group lessons.
+- I am interested in teaching Algebra to students who are interested in participating in Math Olympiads.
+My goal is to provide all the key ideas and concepts necessary to solve the types of Algebra problems presented in Math Olympiad competitions.
+  I strive to start from the very basics of Algebra and methodically build students' skills and understanding, taking them from introductory topics all the way up to an advanced yet accessible level.
+I aim to convey each new technique in a clear and step-by-step manner, providing numerous examples to ensure comprehension.
+Regular practice problems and exercises are also incorporated to reinforce lessons and allow students to gain proficiency in applying their new algebraic skills.
+ In addition to covering core Algebra topics like equations, inequalities, functions equations and polynomials, I also explore number theory in algebra, proof techniques, and advanced problem-solving strategies frequently seen in competitive math exams.
+ My specialty and passion lies in teaching the kind of high-level yet applicable Algebra that strengthens students' mathematical maturity and boosts their potential for success in math competitions.
+Students will gain a strong conceptual foundation as well s the technical ability to confidently approach and systematically solve multi-step and complex Algebra word problems.
+I am dedicated to helping motivated learners thrive in Algebra and achieve their math goals through engaging one-on-one and small-group instruction.